Stage 7 - Animation, Screenshake, & Sounds

 Screenshake uses a similar concept to offset animation: draw things in their proper place and then just tack on some additional offsets.
 And also reduce the value of those offsets every frame until they're 0 (the screenshake should quickly fade out).

-In the case of screenshake, the offsets are random and they will apply to everything on screen.
-This lets us do our screenshake offset in a single place:
+In the case of screenshake, the offsets are random and they will apply to

 .